 The key differences between Shopify payments vs stripe

-For a quick and complete understanding of the main differences between Shopify payments and Stripe, you should consider some factors below.
+For a quick and complete understanding of the main differences between Shopify payments vs Stripe, you should consider some factors below.

 # Shopify payments